Leadership

 Adapt to the individual

-Every person, team, and business season needs something different.
-Guide people the way they need to be led, not the way that's easiest for you.
+Every person, team, and business needs something different.
+Guide people the way they need to be led, not the way that's easiest for me.

 05